mrstefangrimm/TemplateStateMachine/README.md

-Some comparisons with other implementations on an Arduino (Table 1).
+A comparison with other implementations on an Arduino (Table 1).
 Using an `enum` and a state variable uses the least memory.
 The example with the GoF<sup>2</sup> design pattern uses more memory than tsm with more coding for less functionality, and it is not an UML state machine.
 The example with qpn<sup>3</sup> uses more memory, but that is because it also creates an active object and a message queue.

 | Example sketch            | enum [bytes] | tsm [bytes] | GoF<sup>2</sup> [bytes] | qpn<sup>3</sup> [bytes] |
 | ------------------------- | -----------  | ----------- | ----------------------- | ----------------------- |
 | LED On/Off (ROM/RAM)      | 2256/186  [![run](docs/test_icon.png)](https://wokwi.com/projects/374747201871025153) | 2464/199  [![run](docs/test_icon.png)](https://wokwi.com/projects/374516923308308481)  | 2962/212  [![run](docs/test_icon.png)](https://wokwi.com/projects/374415929109364737) | 4324/289  [![run](docs/test_icon.png)](https://wokwi.com/projects/374738713053150209) |
 | Washing machine (ROM/RAM) |              | 3400/207  [![run](docs/test_icon.png)](https://wokwi.com/projects/374746180590399489) |                         | 5204/295  [![run](docs/test_icon.png)](https://wokwi.com/projects/374738815795777537) |

 > Table 1: Compares different implementation for two different examples.
-LED On/Off has only two states, Washing machine has five states and one state has sub-states.
-The example where compiled in an Arduino IDE 2.2.0 with the default (unchanged) compiler settings.
+LED On/Off has only two states, washing machine has five states, and one state has sub-states.
+I used the Arduino IDE 2.2.0 with the default (unchanged) compiler settings.

-The significance of the comparison in Table 1 can be questioned.
+You can question the significance of the comparison in Table 1.
 Table 2 shows that tsm and qpn perform about equally well.
 However, the used techniques are different.
 TSM uses C++ templates to generate the code, while in qpn there is a switch statement for each state.

 | Example | Program Space (ROM) [bytes] | Dynamic Memory (RAM) [bytes] | LOC (number of ";") |
 | ------- | --------------------------- | ---------------------------- | ------------------- |